Microblogging in China

 as, for example witnessed by the 280 (formerly 140) characters limit that is in use on Twitter.

-In 2016 the 140 character blocks limit was lifted by Sina Weibo.
+In 2016 the 140 character block limit was lifted by Sina Weibo.

 Sina Weibo is the most visited such site in China.
 Sina has used the domain name weibo.com for the service since April 2011.
 Because of the site's popularity and domain name, the term Weibo is often used generically to refer to Sina Weibo or Tencent Weibo.